Eun777/ip/docs/README.md

 - `2019-12-02`
 - `2019-12-02 18:00`
 - `2019-12-02T18:00`
 - `2025-02-01T00:00:00`

-Thats the features that EunAI has to offer FOR NOW!
+That's the features that EunAI has to offer FOR NOW!
 Look out for future updates where new features could be added 👀